-Year 10 Specialist Science or AEP Science - C Grade or Exam 50%+, or Year 10 General Science - A Grade; Exam 65%+.
+Year 10 Specialist Science Grade C or Exam 50%.
+Or AEP Science Grade C or Exam 50%+, or Year 10 General Science Grade A or Exam 70%

 Human Biology covers a wide range of ideas relating to the functioning human.
 Students learn about themselves, relating structure to function and how integrated regulation allows individuals to survive in a changing environment.
 They research new discoveries that are increasing our understanding of the causes of dysfunction, which can lead to new treatments and preventative measures.
 Reproduction is studied to understand the sources of variation that make each of us unique individuals.
 Through a combination of classical genetics, and advances in molecular genetics, dynamic new biotechnological processes have resulted.
 Population genetics is studied to highlight the longer-term changes leading to natural selection and evolution of our species.